Yunho0320/break-the-ceiling-1-md-renderer/README.md

 ## caution
 When I was building the ui module using **vue cli**, it created additional git within the ui module which caused a mess with branches as git recognised two modules (server and ui) to be on separate branches.
 Hence, it's important to remove git in the ui module after using vue cli.

+## note
+My website www.yunojava.com was built using this project as a base.